Affirmative Action Defined

 In 2012 President Obama announces a new policy to let “dreamers” brought to the U.S. illegally as children to apply for deportation deferments, a way of remaining in the country temporarily without the threat of deportation.
 Those approved could receive work permits, allowing them to work legally.

 Comprehensive immigration reform has eluded Congress for years, moving decisions into the executive and judicial branches of government and pushing the debate into the halls of state and municipal governments.
 Meanwhile, the fates of the estimated eleven million undocumented immigrants in the country, as well as future rules for legal migration, lie in the balance.
 President Trump has made immigration reform a priority for his administration.
 There are many people opposed to his reform ideas so it remains to be seen if he will be successful in passing any new immigration laws.
+Below is a summary from the Migration Policy Institute on immigration initiatives undertaken by the Trump Administration in 2017:

 As long as there remains a great divide between the wealthy nations and the poor nations, countries like the United States should expect that poor people will try to immigrate into wealthy nations.
 This brings up the question : should the United States continue to allow a large number of immigrants into our country each year?
 The positions for both sides are outlined below.